trond-snekvik/vscode-kconfig/README.md

 # Features

-This extension adds features for two filetypes: Kconfig and configuration (.conf) files.
+This extension adds features for Kconfig, properties (.conf) and C files

 ## Kconfig features